 Cox replied that those conversations definitely were happening.

-Multiple law enforcement sources have told ABC News that the authorities are reviewing a discord group chat between several people joking about how the shooter looked like Robinson, as first reported by the Times.
+Multiple law enforcement sources have told ABC News that the authorities are reviewing a Discord group chat between several people joking about how the shooter looked like Robinson as first reported by the Times.

-The father then called a youth pastor who is also a U.S. Marshals task force.
+The father then called a youth pastor who is also a U.S. Marshals Task Force.

 I'm sorry, the prompter jumped here.

-Um Task Force officer.
+Task Force officer.

-Uh the officer advised the father to have Robinson stay in place.
+The officer advised the father to have Robinson stay in place.

 This information was then conveyed to the FBI.